 Have not tried it myself yet, but it is a free download like Blender, so go ahead and try it yourself.

+Some info from the Bforartists FAQ: Q: Why should i use Bforartists and not Blender?
 You should use Bforartists when you are not comfortable with Blender, but are with Bforartists.
 I have seen generations of new 3D artists fail at the Blender UI, but being fine with other 3D packages then.
+Q: What is the difference between Blender and Bforartists?
+First let me point out where it is equal.
+There is no difference in the features.
+The main difference lies in the UI and usability.

 Blender’s usability philosophy is centered around hotkeys and speed.